deeporiginbio/deeporigin-client/docs/configure.md

 deeporigin config show
 ```

-This will display a table like below:
+This will display a table such as below:

 ```
 ╭─────────────────────────────┬─────────────────────────────────────╮